 Use of an Independent Expert

-It may be necessary, depending on the individual (having regard to their age, level of understanding, maturity, confidence and experience etc.), the nature and extent of their proposed contribution and the nature of programme, to seek advice from an experienced and appropriately qualified and independent child or educational counsellor, or psychologist or other child specialist as appropriate.
+It may be necessary, depending on the individual (having regard to their age, level of understanding, maturity, confidence and experience etc.), and the nature and extent of their proposed contribution and the nature of programme, to seek advice from an experienced and appropriately qualified and independent child or educational counsellor, psychologist or other child specialist as appropriate.
 This may be necessary in order to assess the child's suitability to participate in a programme, the likely impact on the child of their participation and/or to advise on how they should be interviewed or filmed.
 You should discuss whether an independent expert is required with your commissioning editor and programme lawyer at an early stage.

 Consideration should also be given as to the need to retain an/the same expert throughout the production to contribute to ongoing risk assessment.